grafana/authlib/README.md

     return "", fmt.Errorf("id-token not found")
 }

-// namespaceExtractor is a helper function used to populate gRPC metadata with the namespace func namespaceExtractor(ctx context.Context) (key string, values []string, err error) {
-	return authzlib.DefaultNamespaceMetadataKey, []string{"stacks-22"}, nil
-}

 func main() {
     // The client interceptor authenticates requests to the gRPC server using
 	// the provided TokenExchangeConfig.
 It automatically handles token exchange
-	// and injects the ID token along with the extracted namespace into the request metadata. clientInt, err := authnlib.NewGrpcClientInterceptor(
+	// and injects the ID token.
+	clientInt, err := authnlib.NewGrpcClientInterceptor(
         &authnlib.GrpcClientConfig{
             TokenClientConfig: &authnlib.TokenExchangeConfig{